neeljoshi780/neeljoshi780.github.io/README.md

 with Spring Security, Keycloak, and JWT/OAuth2.
 I'm always learning and looking to grow as a developer.

-## Features

-- Fully responsive layout for mobile, tablet, and desktop
-- Smooth scroll reveal animations and animated stat counters
-- Rotating typed tagline, scroll progress bar, and active section navigation
-- Sections for About, Skills, Experience, Services, Projects, and Contact
-- A contact form that opens your email client

-## Built With

-- HTML5
-- CSS3 (Flexbox and Grid, fully responsive)
-- Vanilla JavaScript
-- Google Fonts and Font Awesome

 ## Contact

 I'm open to new opportunities and happy to connect: